 08 Jul How to manage a rental business from home?

+Is it possible to manage a rental business from home?
 A landlord will often manage their property rental business from home, and in doing so will incur additional household expenses, such as additional electricity and gas, additional cleaning costs, etc. As with other expenses, the landlord can claim a deduction for these when working out the profits of the rental business.

 Wholly and exclusively incurred